githedgehog/docs/docs/user-guide/shrink-expand.md

-# Switch adding/removing guide
+# Fabric Shrink/Expand

-This article gives brief overview of how to add or remove switches within the fabric using Hedgehog Fabric API and manage connection relations between them.
+This article gives brief overview of how to add or remove switches within the fabric using Hedgehog Fabric API and manage connections between them.

-Manipulating with API objects done with assumption that target devices are correctly cabeled and connected.
+Manipulating API objects done with assumption that target devices are correctly cabeled and connected.

 This article operates terms that can be found in [Hedgehog Concepts](../concepts/overview.md), [User Guide](overview.md) documentation and [Fabric API](../reference/api.md) reference.

-### Add switch to existing fabric
+### Add switch to the existing fabric

-For every switch needs to be installed into the Hedgehog fabric it's should be attached to the fabric dedicated `Switch` object has to be described.
+For every switch to be added into the Hedgehog fabric it should have a corresponding `Switch` object.
 Example can be found in [User Guilde](devices.md).

->If the`Switch` will be used in `ESLag` or `MCLag` groups, appropriate groups should exists.
-Groups should be specified in the `Switch` object before creation.
+>If the`Switch` will be used in `ESLAG` or `MCLAG` groups, appropriate groups should exist.
+Redundancy groups should be specified in the `Switch` object before creation.

-After the `Switch` object is created for dedicated device `Connections` can be defined and created.
+After the `Switch` object is created, dedicated device `Connections` can be defined and created.
 Based on the `Switch` role given to the device types of connections may be different.
 Please refer to [Connections section](connections.md).

->If switch is facing control node connection on the front-pannel port, such switch port should be described in `Management` connection
+>If switch is facing control node connection on the front-panel port, such switch port should be described in `Management` connection

 >Switch device should be booted in `ONIE` or `HONIE` Installation mode to install SONiC OS and configure Fabric agent